How to Grow and Harvest Asparagus for Years of Fresh Spears

 Adding a balanced fertiliser rich in phosphorus and potassium supports healthy growth.
 Avoid excessive nitrogen, as it encourages leafy growth at the expense of spear production.
 A soil test helps determine nutrient levels, ensuring plants receive the right balance.

 Mulching helps retain moisture, suppress weeds, and regulate soil temperature.
-Organic mulches, such as straw or well-rotted leaves, are ideal.
+Organic mulches, such as straw or well-rotted manure, are ideal.
 They break down over time, improving soil fertility and structure.
 Keeping the soil healthy from the start ensures productive plants for many years.

 When and How to Plant